-So if you fly from the States into Madrid or Barcelona, what can you expect to find on a wildlife holiday in Spain?
+So if you fly into Barcelona, Madrid or Malaga in northern, central and southern Spain, drive or arrive by train, what can you expect to find on a wildlife holiday to fascinating Spain?

 Spain’s regions cover globally important coastal wetlands, montane forests, savannah grasslands, deserts, garrique scrublands, broadleaf woodlands and conifer forests.